 So how do you sneak into the exploration phase without compromising their need for alone time?

 Online assessments are perfect for upper-funnel folks.
-Getting back to our interactive-content-as-salesperson analogy, assessments have a special ability to measure buyer interest and gain relevant buyer data you’ll need later.
+Getting back to our interactive-content-as-salesperson analogy, assessments have a special ability to measure buyer interest and gain relevant data you’ll need later.
 Assessments are a very popular type of interactive content, and for good reason: 54% of marketers using interactive content are using assessments.
 Matter of fact, we’re using one, if you’re interested in trying one out!

-If you want to learn more and see real-life examples of assessments and other interactive content programs that engage the upper funnel, check out our new ebook: Interactive Content Across the Funnel.
+If you want to learn more and see real-life examples of assessments and other interactive content marketing programs that engage the upper funnel, check out our new ebook: Interactive Content Across the Funnel.